Connect Santa Fe

 Walkability is a feature of an environmentally sustainable city.
 Walking simply uses less fossil fuel and generates fewer harmful emissions than automobiles or even mass transit.
 Pedestrian walkways last longer than drivable surfaces, have lower maintenance costs, and generate less construction waste.
 The United States Environmental Protection Agency promotes walkability through its sponsorship of the Walkable and Liveable Communities Institute.

-In sum: a connectivity project linking the Railyard and the Plaza as a downtown walking district potentially improves Santa Fe in terms of economics, public health, public safety, aesthetics, and environmental sustainability, for visitors and residents alike.
+In sum: Enhanced connectivity linking the Railyard and the Plaza as a walking district potentially improves Santa Fe in terms of economics, public health, public safety, aesthetics, and environmental sustainability, for visitors and residents alike.